$15m on the line: Ko on the biggest prize pool in women's golf

 Kiwi golf great Lydia Ko doesn't have dollar signs in her eyes as she readies for the US Open this week which features the biggest prize pool in women's golf.

-The winner will make US$1.8 million ($NZ2.77m) which is more money than the entire purse of 14 tournaments on the LPGA Tour schedule this year.
+The winner will make US$1.8 million ($2.77m) which is more money than the entire purse of 14 tournaments on the LPGA Tour schedule this year.

 "I honestly think when there's just so much on the line, none of us - I can say none of us - are going to think about the money.
 You only know about it later, like oh, that cost them $40,000 because Golf Digest said that."